alecblkly/Sprint-Challenge--Hash-BC/README.md

 -  Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

 Proof of work is confirming that the proof is valid for transactions within the block, both client and server confirm `x == x` for validation.
-It is utilizing hashing for security.
+Because of the confirmation of hashed proofs, there is integrity that all data is true and valid.
+This prevents an attack because, a bad hash that isn't matching will not alter the blockchain.

 ## Project Set Up